 Lemmings sold around 15 million copies and has influenced many a game since it's release in 1991.
 The puzzle-platformer featured cartoon-style graphics that, no doubt, helped to give the game wider appeal.
 It also featured an icon-based control system, which was still pretty novel in the early 90s.

-Initially, the game was launched by Psygnosis for the Atari ST and Amiga 16-bit platforms with 55,000 copies of the Amiga version being sold on the first day alone!.
+Initially, the game was launched by Psygnosis for the Atari ST and Commodore Amiga 16-bit platforms, with 55,000 copies of the Amiga version being sold on the first day alone!.
 The game proved to be so popular that it was quickly ported to other home computers and video game systems.

-Personally, I played Lemmings on an Atari ST and was just so addicted that I had to force myself away from the screen to go and do something more useful!
+Personally, I played Lemmings on an Atari ST and was just so addicted that I had to force myself away from the screen to go and do something more useful.